snare/voltron/README.md

 License
 -------

-This software is released under the "Buy snare a beer" license.
+See the LICENSE file.

 If you use this and don't hate it, buy me a beer at a conference some time.
 This license also extends to other contributors - [richo](http://github.com/richo) definitely deserves a few beers for his contributions.

 Credits
 -------